 Living Off Campus

 Living off campus does not affect your financial aid eligibility.
-Financial aid is based on the standard cost of attendance at Northwestern, which includes the same estimated room and board costs for all students living either in University housing, Greek housing, or an off-campus apartment, either in Evanston or in the immediately surrounding area.
+Financial aid is based on the standard cost of attendance at Northwestern, which includes the same estimated room and board costs for all students living either in University housing, Greek housing, or an off-campus apartment in Evanston or the immediately surrounding area.

-Students who are living at home with family or outside of the Evanston area have a different cost of attendance.
+Students who are living at home or with family or outside of the Evanston area have a different cost of attendance.

 Changes to Your Northwestern Invoice

 When you are living off campus, Northwestern will invoice you for tuition and fees, but there will be no room and board charges on your student account, so the amount you pay to the University will be less than if you lived on campus.
 This does necessarily not mean that you will pay less overall: while you will pay less directly to Northwestern, you will have other non-University living expenses, such as rent, utilities, and groceries.

 Your financial aid will continue to credit to your account each quarter.
 If the amount of aid you receive is greater than tuition and fees, you will have a credit balance, and you may request a refund at the beginning of each quarter to use toward your non-billed expenses.